usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 ---
-## Knowledge Check: Negotiating with Vendors
+## Knowledge check: Negotiating with vendors

 1\.
-True or False
+True or False?

 **Statement:**
 In digital service acquisitions, it’s usually a waste of time to open negotiations with vendors early in the process.